5 ways drone footage improves your video marketing

 4. You can tell the same story—but better

 One of the best ways to use drones for video marketing is to tell a complete story.
 The best part is, even when you tell the same story with regular video, it won’t be as impactful as using a drone because you can capture shots that are not otherwise possible.
-This gives new life to video of construction projects, product demonstrations, and partner and customer profiles.
+This gives new life to videos of construction projects, product demonstrations, and partner and customer profiles.

 Here are a few ideas for using drone video to tell stories in specific industries: